Kiran01bm/openshift-related/documentation/ReadMe.md

 38. oc new-app related
 ```
+*Source can be on* - Local Machine as a bunch of files in a directory, Local Git Repo, Remote GIT Repo.
+*Build Strategy* - Can be Docker or S2I, If Dockerfile is found and no strategy specified then Docker strategy is used.
+If Builder is not specified then its worked out based on the source checks.
+*Deployment* can be done by new-app by specifying a Docker image be it in Local or Integrated Registry or External Registry

 oc new-app Related: Also refer to the activity diagram
 	oc new-app can detect the source programming language.
 If detection fails or yeilds an incorrect result then there are a number of disambiguation parameters.
 We can even feed a template to create a new-app and this template should contain a definition for BuildConfig